evertrust/pkcs11-keyextractor/README.md

 # Synopsis

-This tool allow extracting RSA private keys from [PKCS#11](http://docs.oasis-open.org/pkcs11/pkcs11-curr/v2.40/cs01/pkcs11-curr-v2.40-cs01.pdf) crypto devices (HSM, smartcard, token) when the CKA_EXTRACTABLE attribute is set to TRUE.
+This tool allows extracting RSA private keys from [PKCS#11](http://docs.oasis-open.org/pkcs11/pkcs11-curr/v2.40/cs01/pkcs11-curr-v2.40-cs01.pdf) crypto devices (HSM, smartcard, token) when the CKA_EXTRACTABLE attribute is set to TRUE.

 This tool is **not intended to be used to migrate cryptographic materials** and should be used for the unique purpose of verifying if an RSA private key can be exported from an HSM.